 [PSS MEDICATION ROUTE REQUEST]

 The Request Change to Standard Medication Route [PSS MEDICATION ROUTE REQUEST] option is provided to direct users to a website to request additions or changes to the Standard Medication Routes file.
-The website is: http://vista.med.va.gov/ntrt/.
+The website is: REDACTED.

 Select Enhanced Order Checks Setup Menu Option: Request Change To Standard Medication Route